 Fringe Theatre stands, gathers, creates, celebrates, and works on the lands of the Papaschase Cree.
 This is Treaty 6 territory.
 We are beneficiaries of this Treaty of peace and friendship.
 Today and every day we consider our responsibility as Treaty people.

-In that spirit, we extend our hands and hearts to the Indigenous nations of the Cree, Nakota, Blackfoot, Dene, Saulteaux, and Metis who have made Edmonton their home long before the building of our city – and to all Indigenous people who continue to make this city their home.
+In that spirit, we extend our minds, hearts, and hands to the Indigenous nations of the Papaschase Cree, as well as the Nakota, Blackfoot, Dene, Saulteaux, and Metis who have made Edmonton their home long before the building of our city, long before Fringe came to be.
+We commit to walking side by side with all Indigenous people who continue to make this city home.

 We invite you to join us in this work by extending respect and kindness to everyone you meet, supporting them in their unique artistic journey.

 What is fringing?

 2) Being swept up in an international artistic force to be reckoned with.

 3) Taking an essential journey for every theatre lover.

 4) Participating in a rite of passage for artists from around the world.

 Fringe Theatre was born of a revolution.
 We are a grass roots, DIY movement that cultivates ongoing collisions between community and art.

 We are Edmonton-grown and Edmonton’s own.
 We exist because theatre exists, and what exists here doesn’t exist anywhere else in the world.
 At Fringe Theatre, we cultivate art, celebrate community, put people first, think yes, take risks, thrive on change, honour our past, and push forward.